• Sciatica is a symptom not a disease.

 Sciatica may be diagnosed by a complete history and physical.
 There may be times when X-rays, MRI scans, or nerve conduction studies may be ordered to confirm the diagnosis.
 The goal of treatment of sciatica is to decrease pain and increase mobility.
 Most cases of sciatica respond to a treatment regimen that includes anti-inflammatory medications, stretching exercises and physical therapy.
 Hot or cold compression packs, as well as, chiropractic manipulation may also help relieve symptoms.
 Approximately half of affected individuals will recover from an episode of sciatica within six weeks.
 As always, check with your health care provider before starting any treatment regimen to ensure it is right for you.

-Page 2 of 2 - Those cases that do not respond to conservative care may be referred for spinal injections.
+Those cases that do not respond to conservative care may be referred for spinal injections.
 An injection of cortisone into the lower back usually helps reduce the inflammation and irritation of the sciatic nerve resulting in less pain and increased mobility.
 If injections fail, a final treatment option is surgery to remove the pressure or irritation from around the sciatic nerve.
 The vast majority of individuals, 80 percent or more, get better without surgery.

 You can limit your odds of developing sciatica by: 1.
 Practicing proper lifting techniques.
 Lift with your back straight, bending at the knees, and holding the object close to your chest.
 2. Avoid cigarettes, as smoking promotes disc degeneration.
 3. Exercise and stretch regularly to strengthen muscles of your back to support your spine.
 4. Use good posture when sitting and standing.
 Good posture relieves the pressure on your low back.
 5. Avoid sitting for prolonged periods of time.